Los Angeles DUI Vehicular Manslaughter Lawyer

 The loss of human life is a tragically frequent consequence of Driving Under the Influence.
 Because of that, the California Legislature has put in place extremely harsh punishments for those who get behind the wheel and accidentally kill another human.

-Gross Vehicular Manslaughter DUI in California
+Gross Vehicular Manslaughter While DUI

 Reduced to its simplest terms, “Gross Vehicular Manslaughter While Intoxicated” is the killing of a human being while driving a vehicle, where the driving was done by someone under the influence of alcohol or drugs or both, and the killing was the result of gross negligence.